Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Test of the Dark Photon

-\paragraph{Constraints and discovery potential:} Here we combine various constraints and discovery potential for our benchmark points of $Z'$ and DM masses, $m_{Z'} = 30(5)$ GeV and $M_{\rm DM}(=M_M) = 30$ GeV, that are the same as in the Fig.~\ref{fig:si_eff} and \ref{fig:si_eff2}.
-In the left (right) panel of Fig.~\ref{fig:const} we show the allowed region, $\sigma_{\gamma Z'}$ value and the discovery potential on the $\{g_X, \epsilon \}$ plane.
-The relic density is overabundant in the purple region and it is excluded while the vertical purple dashed line indicates the value of $g_X$ providing the right relic density.
-The blue region is excluded by $\Delta N_{\rm eff}$ when we require $\Delta N_{\rm eff} < 0.17$.
-We show the value of $\sigma_{\gamma Z'}$ at Z-factory by dotted black horizontal lines.
-In addition, the red dashed horizontal line indicates the $\epsilon$ value giving $S = 2$ using Eq.~\eqref{eq:sig}, and the region above the line can be tested in 90$\%$ confidence level (C.L.) by our analysis.
-Furthermore, in the right panel we also show excluded region from BaBar experiment and future prospects in the Belle II experiment denoted by green region and green dot-dashed horizontal line, respectively.
-For $m_{Z'} = 5$ GeV, the constraint from $\Delta N_{\rm eff}$ is stronger and it would be difficult to search for dark photon at collider experiments.
-We expect more parameter regions could be tested at Z-factories, even in the light $Z'$ case, by applying more sophisticated cuts to reduce a greater number of BG events,\footnote{Alternatively, we may consider the case where the coupling constant, $g_X$, is tiny and the dark sector never thermalizes with the SM.
+In the figure, we also show the value of $\sigma_{\gamma Z'}$ at Z-factory by dotted black horizontal lines.
+In addition, the red dashed horizontal line indicates the $\epsilon_{DP}$ value giving $S = 2$ using Eq.~\eqref{eq:sig}, and the region above the line can be tested in 90$\%$ confidence level (C.L.) by our analysis.
+For $M_{Z'} = 5$ GeV, the constraint from $\Delta N_{\rm eff}$ is strong and it is difficult to search for dark photon at collider experiments.
+We expect more parameter regions could be tested at Z-factories by applying more sophisticated cuts to reduce a greater number of BG events,\footnote{Alternatively, we may consider the case where the coupling constant, $g_X$, is tiny and the dark sector never thermalizes with the SM.
 In this scenario, we can avoid the constraint from $\Delta N_{\rm eff}$ while still expecting collider signals and explaining the observed dark matter relic density: the number densities of dark matter particles and dark radiation particles are similar as $Y_{\rm DR} \sim Y_{\rm DM} \sim 10^{-11} (10\,{\rm GeV}/M_{\rm DM})$, where $Y \equiv n/s$.
-Although the dark sector particles are not thermalized, they are produced from scatterings with the SM particles.} but such a detailed simulation study is beyond the scope of this paper.
+Although the dark sector particles are not thermalized, they are produced from scatterings with the SM particles.
+In this case, the cross sections for direct detection experiments are too small to be observed because of the tiny coupling.} but such a detailed simulation study is beyond the scope of this paper.
+Instead of doing such analysis, we show the prospects at FCC-ee with more sophisticated analysis from ref.~\cite{Airen:2024iiy} for illustration; see also refs.~\cite{Dasgupta:2023zrh, Barik:2024kwv,Beuria:2025avt,Li:2025tlg} for other analysis regarding invisible dark photon search at future colliders.
+The green and yellow lines correspond to the expected sensitivity for $\epsilon_{DP}$ from $e^+ e^- \to \gamma Z'$ process at FCC-ee with $\sqrt{s} = 91$ GeV and $240$ GeV adopting invariant mass reconstruction.